2007 Kenyan general election: Aftermath

-Kibaki, of the Kikuyu ethnic group, was supported by Kikuyus, while Odinga, of the Luo ethnic group, was supported by the Luo and Kalenjins.
-Fifteen minutes after Kibaki was announced as the winner of the presidential elections, Luo began violent demonstrations in Nairobi.
-Within a day, nearly all businesses were closed and streets were empty.
-During January and February 2008, hundreds of thousands of people were displaced from their homes, and more than 1,000 people died from the post-election violence.
-Crime exploded in Kikuyu settlements in the Rift Valley, and intra-urban slums in Mombasa.
+Kikuyus, belonging to the Kikuyu ethnic group, supported Kibaki, while the Luo and Kalenjins, belonging to the Luo ethnic group, supported Odinga.
+The Luo began violent demonstrations in Nairobi fifteen minutes after Kibaki's announcement as the presidential election winner.
+Nearly all businesses closed within a day, leaving the streets empty.
+The post-election violence resulted in the displacement of hundreds of thousands of people from their homes during January and February 2008.
+Crime exploded in Kikuyu settlements in the Rift Valley and intra-urban slums in Mombasa.
 Most Kikuyus in the Rift Valley fled their homes and settled anywhere they could find refuge.
-Some Kikuyu's settled in a church at Kiambaa in Eldoret, where Kalenjin youth barricaded the door from outside and set the church on fire killing about 30 people.
+Some Kikuyus settled in a church at Kiambaa in Eldoret, where Kalenjin youth barricaded the door from outside and set the church on fire, killing about 30 people.
 Farms were looted and roads were blocked, leaving people unable to work, farmers and commuters alike.
 Many members of large ethnic groups attacked anyone who they felt didn't belong; minorities and people that had come from other countries were common targets.
 Some people even fled to Uganda and other nearby countries to escape the social unrest.
-One sector greatly affected by the political unrest was tourism; flights and tours were cancelled, companies withdrew from Kenya, and many people lost their job due to lay-offs.
+One sector greatly affected by the political unrest was tourism; flights and tours were cancelled, companies withdrew from Kenya, and many people lost their jobs due to lay-offs.
 The international media covered the tragedies extensively, giving the outside world the impression that the entire country was amidst a bloody battle, when truly, parts of Kenya were untouched by violence.
-The loss Kenya suffered from the lack of visitation equals approximately $47.6 million.
+Kenya lost approximately $47.6 million due to the lack of visits.
 The fragile state of the economy affected surrounding countries as well.